-- Providing an affordable fixed fee vs. per-credit tuition rate ($18,000 total tuition)
+- Provided an affordable fixed fee vs. per-credit tuition rate ($18,000 total tuition)

 The Postbaccalaureate Bachelor of Science program in Speech and Hearing Sciences, at the University of Washington, is designed for students who want to pursue a clinical Master’s degree in Speech-Language Pathology, but currently hold a degree outside the speech, language and hearing sciences discipline.

 Individuals who earned a bachelor's degree or another advanced degree in a discipline other than speech and hearing sciences (also referred to as communication sciences or disorders) are not qualified to apply directly to a Master’s degree programs in speech-language pathology and also some clinical doctorate degree programs in audiology.

 Completion of the 4 quarter Postbaccalaureate degree program provides students from outside disciplines with the necessary academic foundation to pursue graduate study and professional certification.
 The program provides coursework in normal hearing, speech and language development, speech acoustics, physiology and perception, hearing, as well as the nature of language, speech and hearing disorders in children and adults.
 The program also provides introductory knowledge of the clinical processes involved in the prevention, evaluation and treatment of individuals with communication and swallowing disorders across the lifespan.

 Students completing the intensive Postbaccalaureate program earn a Bachelor of Science (B.S.) degree in Speech and Hearing Sciences from a top-ranked university and can apply directly to any Master’s program in Speech-Language Pathology, including the two Master of Science degree programs at the University of Washington.
 While completion of the University of Washington Postbaccalaureate program does not guarantee admission into the Department of Speech and Hearing Sciences Master of Science programs, it does qualify students for consideration.